lbormann/darts-extern/README.md

 Bulling supported does NOT mean it is automated; it only means that it is working properly without crashing the app.

-## INSTALL INSTRUCTION

-### Desktop-OS (cross-platform | Windows - Linux - MacOS)
+### Desktop-OS: Windows - Linux - MacOS

-- If you're running a desktop-driven OS (GUI) it's recommended to use autodarts-desktop: https://github.com/lbormann/autodarts-desktop
+- If you're running a desktop-driven OS it's recommended to use [autodarts-desktop](https://github.com/lbormann/autodarts-desktop) as it takes care of starting, updating, configurating and managing multiple apps.

-### Windows
+### Standalone

-- Download the executable in the release section.
+- Download the appropriate executable in the release section.

 ### Linux / Others